mebusy/notes/dev_notes/AI_CS188_BNs_Sampling.md

 ## Gibbs Sampling

+In Gibbs Sampling, we don't walk through the network from top to bottom, get a sample, and reset.
+Instead, we're going to do sort of like iterative improvoment for CSP.
+We're going to start with a complete assigment, and we're going to tweak it a little bit.
+The end result is going to be that we take into account evidence upstream and downstream, but there's going to be a price.

 ![](../imgs/cs188_BNs_Sampling_GS.png)

 - *Procedure*:
     - keep track of a full instantiation x₁, x₂, …, x<sub>n</sub>.
-        - it might remind you of something like hill climbing what we had for solving CSPs. we has a full association and then work from there to get something better.
-This is going to be very similar.
     - Start with an arbitrary instantiation consistent with the evidence.
-        - we already account for the evidence, the other variables are arbitrarily instantiated.
+        - *we already account for the evidence, the other variables are arbitrarily instantiated.*
     - Sample one variable at a time, conditioned on all the rest, but keep evidence fixed.
-        - do not pick evidence variable, evidence variables stay fixed
-        - the other variables we cycle through in some way in a random cycling procedure.
-And when we look at that variable we uninstantiated and sample it condition on them all the other variables in our instantiation.
+        - *You're then going to walk to the variables one at a time, round robin, and leave the evidence fixed.
+But for every non-evidence variable, you will resample just that variable, conditioned on all the reset staying fixed.*
-        - we have a distriution, a conditional distribution , compute that distribution and then sample from that conditional distribution.
+        - *we have a distriution, a conditional distribution , compute that distribution and then sample from that conditional distribution.*
-        - we haven't yet looked at what it takes to compute that conditional distribution but in principle you could compute a conditional distribution for one variable given all other variables being instantiated , and then sample from that.
+        - *we haven't yet looked at what it takes to compute that conditional distribution but in principle you could compute a conditional distribution for one variable given all other variables being instantiated , and then sample from that.*
     - Keep repeating this for a long time.
 - *Property*: in the limit of repeating this infinitely many times the resulting sample is coming from the correct distribution
     - P( unobserved variables | evidence variables )
     - so we're not going to have to weight samples anymore.
 We're going to directly get samples from the conditional distribution.
 - *Rationale*: both upstream and downstream variables condition on evidence.
  - In contrast: likelihood weighting only conditions on upstream evidence, and hence weights obtained in likelihood weighting can sometimes be very small.
 Sum of weights over all samples is indicative of how many “effective” samples were obtained, so want high weight.